I know it’s early but it’s not too soon to plan for the holidays. I’m not talking about buying gifts or holiday

 Is it time to throw those in the wash or get new ones?
 If so, put it on your list.

 Now your house is clean, the next step is the fun part.

 Now that you’ve got the organizing and cleaning done, pull up your list of things to buy or borrow.
 Is there anything else you want to add to the list now you’re finished cleaning?

 This is the time to go through your holiday decorations and see what you might need to make this year special.

-Oh and if you’re not in the mood to go all out to decorate that’s ok too.
-Some like to light up the entire house while others just want a few discreet lights and greenery.
-Choose what’s right for you.
+Oh and if you’re not in the mood to go all out to decorate that’s OK.
+Some like to light up the entire house (Griswolds) while some are happy with a few pretty strings of lights and greenery.
+What’s right for you?

 Pinning holiday home decor ideas is a great way to get motivated.